DrP2016/Bosch_BME280_I2C/README.md

 ```

 #### 5 - Print compensated BME280 ADC Data to Serial Output
+ADC Values are compensated with formulas from official Bosch BME280 datasheet.
+Default calculation precision is 32Bit Integer, return values are Unsigned 32Bit Integer.
+Temperature returns a Signed 32Bit Integer.
+Pressure features calculation with 64Bit Integer precision, this returns an Unsigned 32Bit Integer, too.
+Double Precision for Calculation is also available for all ADC values, return datatype is then 'double'.
 * Temperature
 ```c++
 Serial.println( String("BME280 >> TEMP  >> I32 >> ") + (int32_t) BME280.temperature()     + " C" );